 - Consistently and purposefully infuse community-building activities into student learning

 Toward that end, I’ve created three fun class activities to break up synchronous time with students.
-You can copy this Prezi presentation and add your own content to these activities and record your own Prezi video based on it.
+Click “make a copy” on the Engagement activities for Online Classes & Webinars Prezi presentation and update it with your class’ content.
+Once you’re ready, connect it to a video conference to take it live in a class session.
 These online games are good for priming students for discussion, refreshing students’ memory about key ideas and terms, building community, getting to know various technologies, and breaking up online sessions with a little bit of fun.

 Without further ado, here are three fun online classroom games for your class:

 - Letter-to-Word – Use this activity during a video conference to provide students an opportunity to work as a group in a short burst.
 I use it for getting students used to working in a common Google Sheet, working in groups, and acclimating them to web conferencing tools.
 In this activity, students are sent into breakout rooms and match letters to key words that were part of the instructional content.
 It acts as an energizer, refresher of concepts, and formative assessment to see who has trouble with the technology.